Data service at HIC

-For example a study question may be “Is coeliac disease associated with increased cardiovascular disease?” we can identify a cohort of patients with the disease using test results within the NHS Tayside Laboratory dataset.
-A further link to the Prescribing and Hospitalisation datasets provides information about events and treatments of cardiovascular conditions of this group.
+For example a research question may be “Is the coeliac disorder associated with increased cardiovascular disease?” we can identify a cohort of patients with these conditions using retrospective data, for example test results from NHS Laboratories, Primary Care Prescribing and Hospitalisation datasets, among others.

-HIC hosts and updates linkable health data for the whole population of Tayside & Fife, Scotland – 800,000 or 20% of the Scottish population, covering:
+HIC hosts and updates linkable health data for the whole population of Tayside & Fife, Scotland – approximately 800,000 living people or 20% of the Scottish population, covering: